2013 Translation Project: First English-Chinese Haiku and Tanka Blog

 V on her wrist

-published in the June, 2010 issue of Taj Mahal Review
+June, 2010 issue of Taj Mahal Review

-(Note: Dust-Off cleaning spray is a can of compressed air to blow dust off electronic equipment.
-But it can also be inhaled as a kind of sedative, which can cause heart and lung damage if repeated)
+Note: Dust-Off cleaning spray is a can of compressed air to blow dust off electronic equipment.
+But it can also be inhaled as a kind of sedative, which can cause heart and lung damage if repeated.

 Le Moribond: A Haiku Sequence